© Uni Kaya

 with TRD.

-Ancient | The Maya and Aztec civilizations incorporated teonanácatl into their religious and spiritual rituals. |
+Ancient | The Mayan and Aztec civilizations incorporated teonanácatl into their religious and spiritual practices. |

-16th Century | The use was discouraged due to its association with Indigenous beliefs |
+16th Century | Use was discouraged due to its association with Indigenous beliefs |

-18th Century | In 1799, the “intoxicating” effects of the substance came to light when four children accidentally consumed Psilocybe Semilanceata, highlighting the potential negative outcomes of its use. |
+18th Century | In 1799, the “intoxicating” effects of the drug came to light when four children accidentally consumed Psilocybe Semilanceata, highlighting the potential negative effects of its use. |

-20th Century | The substance was brought to the attention of the Western world by Wasson and Sabina, sparking the psychedelic revolution among the hippies.
+20th Century | The drug was introduced to the Western world by Wasson and Sabina, sparking a psychedelic revolution among the hippie culture.
 The UN legalized the possession and consumption of the substance. |

-21st Century | Clinical studies to verify its medicinal potential are increasing.
-A Special Access Program for its use has been authorized by Health Canada. |
+21st Century | Clinical studies are underway to validate its medical potential increasing.
+Health Canada has initiated a Special Access Program for its application. |

 The Emergence of the Psychedelic Era and Beyond Redemption | Purchase Shrooms Online at Funguyz Canada